 Main conclusions: Geodiversity improves our understanding of, and our ability to model, the relationship between species richness and abiotic heterogeneity at multiple spatial scales by allowing us to get closer to the real-world physical processes that affect patterns of life.
 The greatest benefit comes from measuring the constituent parts of geodiversity separately rather than one combined variable (as in most of the few studies to date).
 Automatically extracted landform data, the use of which is novel in ecology and biogeography, proved particularly valuable in our study.

-Global ecology and biogeography
+Global ecology and biogeography.
+A journal of macroecology

 |Type of Publication:||